Anthony-Nolan/Atlas/README.md

 ### (2) Donor Import

-The donors against which we run searches are imported from Anthony Nolan's `Solar` Oracle database, via the `DonorService`.
+The donors against which we run searches are imported from the Atlas master data store, maintained in the "DonorImport" component.
 We only store as much information as is needed for a search - ID, Donor Type, and HLA information.

 - Start the job by triggering the `RunDonorImport` function
 - The job is expected to take several hours to run
 - The job will only be re-run in full when WMDA publish a new version of the HLA Nomenclature (every 3 months).
-  - A smaller donor import of only new/changed donors should be configured to run overnight (NOVA-2131.
-At time of writing, 07/08/2018, this is yet to be implemented)

 ### (3) Hla Processing